-Learn the emotional, physiological, genetic and behavioural components of canine anxiety and how to apply this knowledge in recognising and treating canine anxiety.
+Learn the emotional, physiological, genetic and behavioural components of canine anxiety, and find out how to deal with dog anxiety.

 For years, scientists debated whether animals experience emotions at all.
 Now it is widely accepted amongst ethologists that emotions are a biological phenomenon that animals experience and that they play a vital role in survival.
 You will learn the biology behind animal emotions, what emotions are attributed to animals, and what factors influence emotions.